tolauwae/ars-factum/magic-items/equipment.md

 _Wondrous item (necklace), very rare (requires attunement)_

 While you wear this necklace, you can ignore any somatic component of spells you cast and you can use the necklace as you spellcasting focus.
-Additionally, any creature with an intelligence score of 4 or higher can understand you speech no matter the language you use.
+Additionally, any creature with an intelligence score of 4 or higher can understand your speech no matter the language you use.

 ## Ring of Additional Fingers
 _Wondrous Item, Uncommon_